davido-noowin/davido-noowin/README.md

 - 👋 Hi, I’m @davido-noowin
-- 🌱 I’m currently learning computer science at UCI
+- 🌱 I graduated from UCI with a bachelors in computer science
 - 📫 You can reach me at davido.nguyen1212@gmail.com

 <!---